 Treat Your Partner With Kindness And Compassion

 Is one of your relationship goals to be loving and to feel loved?
 Start by treating your partner with kindness and compassion.

-Learning How To Fight
+Learn To Fight Fair

-Focusing On Shared Values
+Look For Shared Values

 If one of your relationship goals is for long-lasting love, focus on choosing someone who shares your values.
 Many people look for someone who shares their interests and hobbies and overlook the importance of shared values.